Letters/Info for FamiliesLetter to Parent 24th February 2020

 What arrangements will be in place if a child or adult is unwell/showing symptoms of fever/cough?

 If a child is unwell or needs First Aid, the Medical Room is not in use for non-Covid related sickness to reduce transmission.
 Instead staff will call the School Office, or if outside, an adult will go to the School Office to alert a First Aider.
 First Aiders will have available full PPE for when they are administering first aid.
 If the child or adult has suspected symptoms of the virus they will be isolated in the Medical Room until they go home.
 The family will need to have a test and self-isolate.
-If the test is positive, Public Health England will be notified and additional deep cleaning of the school will take place.
-If a member of staff or pupil is confirmed as having COVID-19, the school will follow Public Health Guidance and notify families.
+If the test is positive, Public Health England will be notified and the school will follow their guidance on next steps.
+A deep, through clean of the school will be conducted.

 We have supplies of PPE for first aiders and any staff coming into close contact with pupils.
 We have sanitiser, gloves, aprons, masks and eye protection available for any staff who wish to use PPE.
 As well as our own 2 month supply of PPE, Redbridge council have established a warehouse of extra PPE if needed by schools.